dinde451/jarr.d1/Jarulfs_Guide.md

-So when your clvl is 10 levels higher than the mlvl, you no longer receive any experience for killing it. *Base* refers to the base experience points found in chapter 5.2 modified for the number of players that are entitled for experience points according to the explanation above.
+So when your clvl is 10 levels higher than the mlvl, you no longer receive any experience for killing it. *Base* refers to the base experience points found in CHAPTER_LINK_monster-data modified for the number of players that are entitled for experience points according to the explanation above.